Philippians 3:13

 a) First of all, if we have any tinge of success, turning around tends to lead us to pride.
 It is easy to become content rather than focus on the unknown future that might bring failure.

 b) Secondly, we are not to look at the past because many are influenced by a sense of defeat.
 The evil one is quick to accuse God's people.
 He would have us stare at our failures and think, "You will never be any good."
 "Look and see how you failed God."
 These are not words from the Lord, but from the evil one.
-God has provided the cross so we can gain forgiveness and love to remind us of how He wants to work out good things in our remaining time.
+God has provided the cross so we can gain forgiveness and love, reminding us of how He wants to work out good things in our remaining time.

 Be careful of the past.
 It is best to forget it because it interferes with what yet needs to be accomplished.